-The Historical Music Recordings Collection (HMRC) is an archive of audio recordings in all formats and contains approximately 300,000 items making it one of the largest archives of its kind in the USA.
+The Historical Music Recordings Collection (HMRC) is an archive of audio recordings in myriad formats and contains approximately 300,000 items making it one of the largest archives of its kind in the USA.
 Within the HMRC two types of collections can be found: the general collection and the more specific, named collections.

 Donations and Disposition